gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

 # Quiz Events

-    Set question answer duration to 30.
+    Set the question answer duration to 30.

 ## Rulings